hadley/adv-r/SoftwareSystems.md

 or __dispatched__, based on the type of the variable `x`.
-Now that the generic function has been defined we can define methods, called `nextNum` and `value` which each take an object of type `SequenceData` or `FibonacciData` and performs the appropriate operation.
+Now that the generic function has been defined we can define methods, called `nextNum` and `value` which each take an object of type `SequenceData` or `FibonacciData` and perform the appropriate operation.

     nextNum.SequenceData <- function(x) {
       stop("You can't call nextNum on an abstract SequenceData type")